spryker/docker-sdk/docs/04-linking-to-project.md

   ```

-### File with the reference

-Use this approach when:
-- Git Submodule is not supported.
-As example: AWS CodePipeline.
-- You want to link to the latest commit in a branch.
+### Reference file

+To configure a reference file:

 1. Create `.git.docker` in the project root.

-2. Depending on what you are linking to, add to the file one of the following:
+2. Depending on what you are linking to, add one of the following to the file:
-  * Tag: `1.24.0` or `1.x`
+  * Tag.
+For example, `1.24.0` or `1.x`
-  * branch name: `my-branch`
+  * Branch name.
+For example, `my-branch`
-  * hash: `dbdfac276ae80dbe6f7b66ec1cd05ef21372988a`
+  * Hash.
+For example, `dbdfac276ae80dbe6f7b66ec1cd05ef21372988a`

 3. Commit and push: